Nithya-k23/Capstone_Project_University_Success_Analysis/README.md

 | pct_female_students | DECIMAL | Percentage of female students. |

 #### **4. Country**
+Stores details about different countries.
 | Column Name | Data Type | Description |
 |-------------|-----------|-------------|
 | id | INT | Unique identifier for the country. |
 | country_name | STRING | Name of the country. |

 #### **5. Ranking_Criteria**
+Defines the criteria used for ranking universities.
 | Column Name | Data Type | Description |
 |-------------|-----------|-------------|
 | id | INT | Unique identifier for the ranking criteria. |